RuneAudio/Docs/docs/runeui/playback.md

 Queue Tab

 The Queue tab displays the tracks that are in the current playlist, or queue.
 A search box at the top of the screen filters the contents of the queue list for those tracks that match the search terms you type.
 Pressing an item in the Queue listing plays that item.
-Pressing the ìxî icon on the far right removes the item from the Queue.
+Pressing the ‚Äúx‚Äù icon on the far right removes the item from the Queue.
 At the bottom left of the screen are 3 additional items.
-The ìdocumentî icon navigates you to the manage playlists screen.
-The ìfloppy diskî icon allows you to save the current Queue as a named playlist.
-Simply enter a name and click ìSave playlistî to create a new playlist form the existing queue.
-The ìtrash canî icon prompts you to clear the contents of the current queue.
+The ‚Äúdocument‚Äù icon navigates you to the manage playlists screen.
+The ‚Äúfloppy disk‚Äù icon allows you to save the current Queue as a named playlist.
+Simply enter a name and click ‚ÄúSave playlist‚Äù to create a new playlist form the existing queue.
+The ‚Äútrash can‚Äù icon prompts you to clear the contents of the current queue.